 Besides offering the desired functionality, your app should be affordable for customers.
 It is only fair to offer value to your customers at a decent price.

 Penetration pricing strategy helps businesses attract new customers due to the low cost.
-It is considered a classic strategy because it uses behavioural psychology to drive customers to purchase the product.
+It is considered a classic strategy because it uses behavioral psychology to drive customers to purchase the product.
 The pricing for any digital product should also take into account the sustainability of your business.

 7. Understand what your product and target audience wants